bovirus/adbtools2/README.md

     DLINK# restore default-setting

+You will return to the normal mode, but the previous configuration has been wiped out, so the router restart as if it was resetted to factory configuration.

 ## Information source to develop these tools

 The information comes from the router file system analysis.
 The router